alexisbellido/salt-django-stack/README.rst

 GlusterFS client is required by collectstatic in zinibu.django.

-If used, the keepalived states should run before varnish and haproxy states make sure ip addresses are bound.
-The states are zinibu.keepalived and zinibu.keepalived.conf, in that order.

 This is another example, more complete, /etc/salt/top.sls, with the correct execution order:

   base: